SilviH/sentiment_analysis/methods.md

 presence of any other feature.
 For example, a fruit may be considered to be an apple if it is red, round, and about 3 inches in diameter.
 All of these properties independently contribute to the probability that this fruit is an apple.
 So it does not consider the vectors of a review (words) together but how they contribute to certain sentiment separately.
+##### Logistic Regression
+The model builds a regression model to predict the probability that a given data entry belongs to the category numbered as “1”.
+Just like Linear regression assumes that the data follows a linear function, Logistic regression models the data using the sigmoid function.
+Logistic regression becomes a classification technique only when a decision threshold is brought into the picture.